Classification of Crimes in Criminal Law

 4).
 Infractions:

-Infractions are the least serious crimes and include minor offenses such as jaywalking and motor vehicle offenses that result in a simple traffic ticket.
+Infractions are the least serious crimes and include minor offences such as jaywalking and motor vehicle offences that result in a simple traffic ticket.
 It can also be called a violation.

 These are generally punishable by fines or alternative sentencing such as traffic school.